Samseonghyeol

+It is associated with a Jeju founding legend.
+It is believed that three demigods emerged from the holes in the ground on this site, and became the first people of the island.

 Information

 The site is located in the city center of Jeju City and consists mainly of a shrine and a depression from which, according to legend, three demigods emerged from the ground to become the founding fathers of the ancient kingdom of Tamna and its people.
 Three families (or clans) bear the name and claim descendance from those deities.